 - Apple Watch Series 3

-If you have a first generation Apple Watch (aka Series 0) you will not be able to install watchOS 5.
+Remember that if you have a first generation Apple Watch (aka Series 0) you will not be able to install watchOS 5.
 You'll be stuck with watchOS 4 unless you replace your actual Watch with a later model.

-Liked this?
-Then check out what's in iOS 12?
+- Check out what's in iOS 12